punktDe/ansible-proserver-beats/Readme.md

 metricbeat setup -e
 ```

-In order to prevent metricbeat to override templates and boards on every startuo (tages several minutes), disable template / dashboard setup again.
+In order to prevent metricbeat to override templates and boards on every startup (takes several minutes), disable template / dashboard setup again.